 - External training: Keep certificates (minimum 2 years)

-- Date and content: When did who learn what?
+- Date and content: Document exactly when who learned what

 - Signature: Have employee confirm they completed the training

-With a system like KitchenNmbrs, you can keep training records digitally, so you can quickly demonstrate what you've done during inspections.
+Digital tracking systems can help you keep training records organized, so you can quickly demonstrate compliance during inspections.

 How do you set up a training plan? (step by step)